javanile/dist.sh/README.md

 dist.sh
 ```

-With this simple file you create a ZIP with all `.ssh/` and `.config` directoris but with exclusion of all file with `.secret` extension.
+With this simple file you create a ZIP with all `.ssh/` and `.config` directories but with exclusion of all file with `*.secret` extension.

 ## Documantation